 What is a RAID log?

-RAID is an acronym that stands for risks, assumptions, issues, and dependencies.
+RAID is an acronym that stands for risks, assumptions, issues, and decisions.
 That’s precisely what a RAID log helps project teams identify and track during the planning and execution phases of a project.

 Let’s look a little more closely at each element of the RAID log.

 Risks are unexpected events that can affect your project, for better or for worse.
 A risk can impact anything — including people, processes, technology, and resources.
 Risks are distinct from issues in that issues are known ahead of time, whereas risks are events that might happen — and you might not be able to tell when.

 The Project Management Institute defines project assumptions and constraints as “any project factor that is considered to be true, real, or certain without empirical proof or demonstration.”
 The problem is that it’s tough to plan a project without making some assumptions.
 However, you can solve this problem by identifying those assumptions at the start of the project.
 This is a way of putting safeguards in place in order to minimize the impact on project delivery if the assumption turns out to be false.

 One variation of the RAID log calls for “actions” and “decisions” instead of “assumptions” and “dependencies.”
 In that version, the actions are the things that need to be accomplished in order to complete individual tasks or respond to issues, as well as the actions that are taken throughout the project.
 It’s also important to assign and document owners for all the actions listed in the RAID log.